 - Even if you’re not merging, still skip order ID (and to be safe, and line item IDs, too) in the file mapping.
 Order ID is used to merge data within the same site (e.g., updating tracking information for orders).
 Since you’re not merging or doing anything within a site, order ID and any other database identifiers are useless.

-If you try to use order ID on a site whose orders won’t match the IDs in the file, bad things will likely happen.
-You’ll probably overwrite data you don’t want to change if you need to merge anything, so be conscious of what the data you’re importing actually represents.
+If you try to use order ID on a site whose orders won’t match the IDs in the file, bad things will happen.
+You’ll probably overwrite data you don’t want to change, so be conscious of what the data you’re importing represents.

 - Do a dry run to make sure your format is correct.
 Remember, this doesn’t ensure that things turn out the way you expect, as the plugin has no idea of your expectations.
 This ensures that the file can be read and processed.
 The CSV Import plugin is a hammer, it won’t frame a house for you — you have to choose how to swing it 🙂